 Flumazenil Side Effects

-Some side effects of flumazenil may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for flumazenil may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Side effects include:

 Dizziness, injection site pain, increased sweating, headache, and abnormal or blurred vision.

 Flumazenil is generally well-tolerated when given to patients without prior exposure to benzodiazepines.
 Convulsions are the most common serious adverse events reported.
 Dizziness, injection site pain, increased sweating, headache, and visual disturbances have been reported in 3% to 9% of patients.
 Most of the adverse effects observed during flumazenil therapy are related to the rapid resolution of benzodiazepine effects rather than to the administration of flumazenil per se.

 Flumazenil has been associated with seizures in patients with severe hepatic insufficiency and patients who were taking benzodiazepines for seizure control.
 Other risk factors for seizures may include concurrent sedative-hypnotic withdrawal, recent repeated administration of parenteral benzodiazepines, jerking or seizures prior to administration of flumazenil, and concurrent cyclic antidepressant overdose.

 Seizures are generally reversible with standard antiepileptic therapy include benzodiazepines, phenytoin or barbiturates.
 Greater than usual benzodiazepine doses may be required to control seizures which occur in association with flumazenil therapy.

 Some investigators have suggested that flumazenil may increase intracranial pressure and should therefore be avoided in patients with space-occupying intracranial lesions.